Conneaut Lake Park: Splash City

+Former Splash City attractions

 Splash City was a water park located in the middle of the park.
-It contained three attractions: Cliffhanger Falls, Connie Otter's Kiddie Cove, and Otter Creek River Adventure.
+It contained three attractions: Cliffhanger Falls, a pair of water slides; Connie Otter's Kiddie Cove, a children's area; and Otter Creek Adventure River, a lazy river.
 There were also two decks on the island of the lazy river for sunbathing.
 They could be accessed by a bridge on the right end of the lazy river.
 The slides were added in 1986, and the rest of the water park was added in 1991.
-They operated from 1986-1994, 1996-2006, and 2009-2010.
-It sat idle from 2011-2016.
+Splash City operated from 1986 to 1994, 1996–2006, and 2009–2010.
+The water park sat idle from 2011 to 2016.
 In October 2015, the park announced Splash City would be reopening in 2016.
 On May 28, 2016, Otter Creek River Adventure reopened to the public.
 On August 6, 2016, both Cliffhanger Falls and Connie Otter's Kiddie Cove reopened to the public.
-In March of 2022, Splash City was demolished.
+In March 2022, Splash City was demolished.
 Only a portion of the Cliffhanger Falls water slide remained standing, which was later torn down.

-Otter Creek Adventure River: A 160,000 gallon lazy river ride, with other water effects such as a mushroom sprinkler and waterfall.

-Cliffhanger Falls: A pair of two 415-foot-long water slides.
-To get to the top, riders climbed several sets of stairs, up a 48-foot-tall tower.

-Connie Otter's Kiddie Cove: A children's splash pool, with three attractions.
-These included a small water slide in one corner, a waterfall with a walkway behind it in another corner, and a fountain in the center of the pool.
-It was located directly behind Cliffhanger Falls.

 Kiddieland

-Kiddieland is a small, enclosed section of the park, containing 13 rides specifically for children.
-It is located behind the Carousel and across from the Witch's Stew and Trabant.
-It can be accessed from either behind the carousel, or the main entrance across from the Witch's Stew.
-The original Kiddieland restrooms were destroyed by a fire in 2010.
+Kiddieland was a small, enclosed section of the park, containing rides specifically for children.
+It was located behind the Carousel and across from the Witch's Stew and Trabant.
+The original Kiddieland restrooms were destroyed by an arson fire in 2010.
 They have since been rebuilt.